zoot101/snapraid-daily/README.md

 user depending on what was selected for the prompts, thus the below procedure need not be followed.

-However if one wishes to change the user that the script is ran as, that can be done like so:
+However if one wishes to change the user that the script is ran as after installation, that can be done like so:

 ```bash